TheMiniDriver/image-api/docs/image-api.md

 - We use the `https` module to download the images.
 This only supports HTTPS requests.
 We can use the `http` module to download the images if we want to support HTTP requests as well.
 Or you can try another HTTP client library like [`axios`](https://www.npmjs.com/package/axios).
 - Advanced: specify the resulting image size, and how it should resize the background.

+## Credits

+The background image is from [https://opengameart.org/content/background-3](https://opengameart.org/content/background-3)

+The font "ShortBaby" is from [https://www.fontspace.com/short-baby-font-f34907](https://www.fontspace.com/short-baby-font-f34907)]

+The logo is from Code Capsules.